wundergraph/cosmo-plugin-demo/README.md

   </a>
 </p>

-<h3 align="center">Seamlessly design your API schema with GraphQL Federation and implement your services with gRPC</h3>
+<p align="center">Seamlessly design your API schema with GraphQL Federation and implement your services with gRPC</p>

 <p align="center">
   <a href="#features">Features</a> •